 Currently, you can see five exhibitions that are available from 26th February 2022 until 22nd May 2022.
 Admission is free and you don`t need to book your visit online.
 Visual is open Tuesday – Saturday 11 am -5.30 pm, and Sunday 2 pm – 5 pm.

-Current Exhibitions at the VISUAL Center for Contemporary Art are:
+Current Exhibitions at the VISUAL Centre for Contemporary Art are:

 1. Soft Rains Will Come